granolaonicecream/xdpager/README.md

 ### Limitations
 - Filtering limited to alphanumeric characters until I figure out how unicode keylogging works.
 - Number of desktops is statically defined.
 Max number of windows is statically defined.
 Dynamic desktop support should be possible with an extension watching the `_NET_NUM_DESKTOPS` atom on the root window.
 - Assumptions about monitors, X screen setup, and resolution are currently hardcoded to my setup (2x 2560x1440 monitors in a horizontal layout).
 Dynamic discovery and layout is on the backlog.
+Modify the scaling factor calculation for your resolution.
 ### The problem with `_NET_CLIENT_LIST_STACKING`
  While XDPager relies on an EWMH compliant window manager, certain window managers (e.g. xmonad) don't fully comply with features they claim to support.
 Ideally, XDPager could simply watch `_NET_CLIENT_LIST_STACKING` to determine which windows matter and which are above others.
 However, when a window manager doesn't maintain correct stacking order in this list, there is no way to tell which windows should be drawn first without asking for the children of the root window.
 Since the list of children has to be traversed anyway, XDPager just sources data from that.